ES-1085/project-eleanor-and-wriley/proposal/proposal.md

 part of our data analysis will include learning to work with this sort of data.
 NOTE: Eleanor finish this paragraph

+An interesting visualization of 2022 petrel survey data, where the number of burrows per survey plot is mapped over longitude and latitude.
+The bimodal distribution in longitude is very interesting to us.

+An example of a visualization from 2022 gull data, looking at fledging success by habitat:

     ## New names:
     ## Rows: 1087 Columns: 10
     ## ── Column specification